 Inactivated influenza vaccine - There are three different flu shots available.
 They include:

 Live, intranasal influenza vaccine - The nasal spray contains live, but weakened (attenuated) viruses.
-It is recommended for healthy children and adults aged 2 through 49 years who are not pregnant.
+National Jewish Health does not administer the intranasal flu vaccine.

-The flu shot is safe for almost everyone.
+The flu vaccine is safe for almost everyone.
 Because the vaccine is made from killed or weakened viruses, a person cannot “get” the flu from the vaccine.
-Some people experience a few minor flu shot side-effects.
+Some people experience a few minor side effects from the flu shot.
 These can include: swelling, redness or soreness at the area of the shot, muscle aches and a low-grade fever for a few days.

 Severe side effects are rare, but include an allergic reaction which may occur several minutes to a few hours after the flu shot.